PhaserEditor2D/PhaserEditor/docs/canvas.rst

 	// -- user code here --

 To create a group prefab select in the main menu the ``File → New → Group Prefab File`` option.
-It opens a wizard that asks on the first page for the name of the file.
-You can press the **Finish** button to create the file or press **Next** to customize some options, like the base class name (other than ``Phaser.Group``) or the code format (JavaScript 5, JavaScript 6 or TypeScript).
+The first two pages, like in the other Canvas wizards, are about to select the container folder and container asset pack section.
+In the last page you can set some options, like the base class name (other than ``Phaser.Group``) or the code format (JavaScript 5, JavaScript 6 or TypeScript).

 Objects creation